 This nude shade is both long-lasting and luxurious.
 It's formulated with jojoba seed and aloe, which help lock-in moisture, while the candelilla wax base helps provide deep color.

-Gabriela Trujillo, an Alamar, Cuba, native who immigrated to the United States at just 3 years old, started dabbling with makeup as early as high school.
-She worked her way up from the the MAC Cosmetics kiosk at the mall and now owns her own beauty company, which is named after her hometown in Cuba.
+Gabriela Trujillo, an Alamar, Cuba, native who immigrated to the United States when she was just 3-years-old, started dabbling with makeup as early as her high school years.
+She worked her way up from the the MAC Cosmetics kiosk at the local mall and now owns her own beauty company, named after her hometown in Cuba.

 Add instant yet subtle definition to your lips with this nude liner.
 It's a delicate light brown that suits fair to tan skin tones.